The Watsons Go to Birmingham – 1963: Plot

 Grandma Sands warns the children to avoid a local swimming hole because of a dangerous whirlpool, which Kenny mishears as "Wool Pooh" due to her thick Alabama accent.
+Byron capitalizes on this and tells Kenny and Joetta that the Wool Pooh is "Winnie the Pooh's evil twin".
 Kenny wants to swim there anyway and is frustrated when Byron and Joetta refuse to go along.
-Ignoring the warnings of both Grandma Sands and Byron, Kenny wades too deeply into the seemingly tranquil water and is caught by the whirlpool, which almost pulls him down before Byron jumps in to save him from drowning.
-Remembering his grandmother's words, Kenny imagines that the Wool Pooh is a strange monster ("Winnie the Pooh's evil twin") that grabbed his ankle and tried to pull him down.
-Byron insists that there was nothing else in the water, but Kenny remains convinced the Wool Pooh exists.
+Ignoring the warnings of both Grandma Sands and Byron, Kenny wades into the seemingly tranquil water and tries to catch a turtle, but is pulled under by the whirlpool.
+Remembering his grandmother's words, Kenny imagines that the Wool Pooh has grabbed his ankle and is trying to drown him.
+He struggles to reach the surface three times but is yanked down in each instance.
+He loses hope until he sees a vision of his little sister dressed as an angel, pointing upward.
+Kenny kicks towards the surface again as Byron arrives and jumps in to save him.
+They agree not to tell anyone about the incident, and though Kenny believes he had really seen the Wool Pooh and an angel during his ordeal, Byron insists that there was nothing else in the water.

 Shortly afterwards, a bomb explodes at a nearby church where Joetta is attending Sunday school.
-Kenny wanders into the smoldering church building in the immediate aftermath of the explosion to look for his sister and is convinced that he sees the Wool Pooh lurking in the smoke clinging to Joetta's torn shoe.
+After his panicked parents and Byron rush to the scene, Kenny wanders over to the smoldering church building in a daze and is convinced that he sees the Wool Pooh again, lurking in the smoke and clinging to what he thinks is Joetta's torn shoe.
 He takes the shoe and walks back to Grandma Sands' house in shock before anyone notices him at the church.
-Kenny is confused to find Joetta already at the house and assumes that she must be an angel.
-Joetta is disturbed by her brother's behavior and claims that she'd followed him home from Sunday school after he'd called to her from outside.
-Kenny soon realizes that his sister is fine and has no idea that a bomb went off in the church minutes after she'd left.
+When he arrives, Kenny is confused to find Joetta there alone and assumes that she must be an angel again.
+Joetta is disturbed by her brother's behavior and claims that she saw him calling and waving to her across the street from the church, but took off running when she approached, leading her back to the house.
+She also notes that the clothes he was wearing then were different than the ones he currently has on.
+Kenny eventually realizes that his sister is fine and has no idea that a bomb went off at the church just after she left, before leaving to inform his family who are still at the church.

-The Watsons start driving back to Flint that afternoon, with the parents reluctant to explain what happened to Joetta.
+The Watsons return to Flint.
 Kenny is unable to process the events in Birmingham and avoids his family and friends over the ensuing weeks, instead spending many hours hiding behind the sofa.
-Byron eventually coaxes him out and gets Kenny to talk about what happened, which finally brings a flood of tears from Kenny.
-Encouraging his younger brother to "keep on stepping," Byron explains that although the world is not perfect, he has to keep moving on.
+Byron eventually coaxes him out into the restroom and gets Kenny to talk about what happened, which finally brings a flood of tears from Kenny.
+Encouraging his younger brother that the stories are not real and to "keep on stepping," Byron explains that although the world is not perfect, he has to keep moving on.